Easy Smoked Meatloaf Recipe (better than Granny’s!)

 STEP 5 | Insert the thermometer

-After about 1 hour, you want to insert the digital thermometer into the center of the meatloaf.
+At the one hour mark, you want to place the thermometer probe into the center of the meatloaf.
 Cook another 2 hours or until the meatloaf’s internal temperature reaches 160 degrees.

 The digital thermometer lets you know the temp exactly, and it takes the guesswork out of smoking meat.